frederic-perez/AmE-dictionary/data/dictionary.md

 __bottle rocket__ (Mentos-propelled?)
 __bottled up__ _v_
 __bottom of the barrel__ _That’s the tip of the iceberg, or, better, the bottom of the barrel._
+__bottom of the ninth__ _idiom_ The final and critical moment or moments of a tense, important, or desperate situation.
+It refers to the ninth inning of baseball, the “bottom” of which is batted by the home team as their last chance to win the game.
+Primarily heard in US, South Africa. _It came down to the bottom of the ninth, but I managed to finish my report in time for the big meeting._
 __bottom out__ _Europe is bottomed out._
 __bottom-of-the-barrel__
 __boudin__ _n_ :two: A highly seasoned link sausage of pork, pork liver, and rice that is a typical element of Louisiana Creole cuisine. _A length of white boudin in a saucer._